NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 **ReLU Model**: The ReLU activation function adds complexity in recovering the original $x$ vector due to the complexity in transformations due to non-linearity.
 This allows the $W$ to compress and capture features.
 This allows the neurons to better store complex relations and features, this results in more sparser and complex feature interactions that are harder to disentangle.

+## Basic Results
+They analyzed the results via the comparing a linear and relu model.
+The properties used 20 neurons and 5 features.
+The linear model learned direct relations of features, and there was no encoding of superpositions of the data.
+The